petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 lives,
 except for a long-lived publication, or in the case that the research is done to support a more generally useful software product.
+This would lead us to believe that there should be few iterations.
 Maybe the important cycle time is not the iterations within a given study, but at a higher level---iterations between studies themselves.

-However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study, effectively reducing that outer cycle time.
+However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study, effectively reducing that "outer-outer loop" cycle time.
 If CR practices mean that it's easy to get setup and run, and again, the thing actually works, perhaps the next study can be done much more quickly.